 Monitoring the trademark

 To maintain your client's trademark in an effective fashion, it is advisable to constantly monitor whether infringing trademarks are being filed or used.
 You can do this by perusing the Trademarks Register.
-You can also take out a subscription on trademarks applied for at a later date.
+You can also take choose for the BOIP Trademark Alert.
 For more information on this subject, contact our Information Centre.

 It is also worth doing an online search from time to time in order to check whether your trademark is being used by others.

 Do your services include investigating and monitoring trademarks?
 Are you responsible for examining or monitoring your own trademark portfolio?
 BOIP will be happy to support you with the Datolite service.
-More information about Datolite
+Read more about Datolite

 The cancellation procedure, officially known as the invalidation or revocation procedure at BOIP, is a simple, fast administrative procedure by which a registered trademark can be cancelled.
 The holder of an IP right may apply to have a more recent trademark cancelled because it conflicts with his or her pre-existing IP right.
 Cancellation of a trademark may also be requested based on absolute grounds or because the trademark is not being used.